 The driver contains capacitors that are used as energy storage elements.
-When charged, these capacitors contain in excess of 0.5 joules of stored energy.
-This is sufficient energy to cause injury.
+When charged, these capacitors contain in excess of 13 joules of stored energy.
+This is sufficient energy to cause serious injury or death.
 Assure that the AC power cord is disconnected from the driver, and that the capacitor bank is fully discharged and a shorting strap installed before any repairs or adjustments are attempted.
 Verify with a voltmeter that all circuits are de-energized before servicing.
-The voltmeter used to make these measurements must be certified for use at 1000VDC and 110VAC or greater.
+The voltmeter used to make these measurements must be certified for use at 1000VDC and 220VAC or greater.
 Dangerous voltages, floating ground planes and energy storage exist at several locations in the driver.
 Touching connections and/or components could result in serious injury.